weaveworks/service/README.md

 ./build.sh
 ./deploy.sh -local
 ```

+**TODO: Make connect.sh work with Kubernetes.
+We can probably use the kube proxy for this**

 Now, we need to get your laptop onto the Weave network with the other components.
 We have a handy connect.sh script for that.